yalabot/angular-foundation/src/interchange/docs/readme.md

 Custom named queries are available via the method `add` of the factory `interchangeQueriesManager`.
 You just need to provide the name and media type desired.

-Like the original, events are available when an interchange element switch to another media query.
+Like the original, `replace` events are available when an interchange element switch to another media query.